View the full list of fields, first using long-form arguments:

 /opt/scyld/clusterware/storage/

-in cwsquash format,
+directory in cwsquash format,

 which consists of a squashfs image offset inside a pseudo-disk image.